estebanT96/kawaii-academy/README.md

 ## Engineering Decisions & Challenges

-- **Algorithm Efficiency (Fisher-Yates Shuffle):** To ensure a truly randomized learning experience every session, I implemented the Fisher-Yates shuffle algorithm within the StudyCard component.
+- **Algorithm Efficiency (Fisher-Yates Shuffle):** To ensure a truly randomized learning experience every session, the Fisher-Yates shuffle algorithm was implemented within the character randomization.
 This prevents repeating patterns in the flashcards, which is a common issue with standard Math.random() sorting methods.
-- **Optimistic UI & Instant Feedback:** In StudyCardContent.tsx, I designed the input handler to validate answers in real-time (handleInput).
-Instead of requiring a "Submit" button, the app detects the correct string match immediately, clears the input, and advances the state.
-This reduces user friction and creates a "flow state" essential for gamified learning.
+- **Optimistic UI & Instant Feedback:** Instead of requiring a "Submit" button, the app detects the correct string match immediately, clears the input, and advances the state.
+This reduces user friction and creates a flow state essential for gamified learning.
-- **Static Data vs. Database:** I intentionally chose to serve the Kana data from a static file rather than fetching from a database.
+- **Static Data vs. Database:** Intentional election to serve the Kana data from a static file rather than fetching from a database.
 Since the Japanese alphabet is immutable, this decision eliminated network latency, resulting in near-instant load times and zero database costs.

 ## Future Roadmap

-- **User Persistence Layer:** While the educational data is static, I plan to integrate Supabase (PostgreSQL) to store dynamic user data, such as study streaks, accuracy percentages, and account settings.
+- **User Persistence Layer:** Supabase (PostgreSQL) integration to store dynamic user data, such as study streaks, accuracy percentages, and account settings.

 - **Audio Integration:** Adding native pronunciation audio clips for every character to improve listening comprehension alongside reading skills.